6 writing strategies for wordy kids

 In most cases, stories that are super long have these common characteristics:

 - A number of different settings

 - Many plots, subplots, and rabbit trails

 - Too many details or descriptions

 Writing Strategies for Wordy Kids

 Rather than try whittling down a long story into a shorter one, it’s usually much cleaner to start over.
-Challenge your child to keep her new story to five paragraphs or two typed pages by following a few simple guidelines.
+Challenge your child to keep the new story to five paragraphs, or two typed pages, by following a few simple guidelines.